n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoreinmemory.md

 Parameters for **Insert Documents**:

 * Memory Key
 * Clear Store: whether to wipe the vector store for the given memory key for this workflow before inserting data.
-[TODO: phrase this better]

 Parameters for **Retrieve Documents (For Agent/Chain)**: